 During these cold months is when you need your HVAC in tip-top shape.
-Having your furnace break down or give up on you, when you needed it the most, is not only devastating and stressful but also costly and a cause of the delay.
+Having your heat pump break down or give up on you, when you needed it the most, is not only devastating and stressful but also costly and a cause of the delay.
 It would be extremely difficult to find a legit and highly skilled local service contractor at this time of year to assist you with your problems.
 And if you’ve already got one, they often have a busy schedule that they wouldn’t be able to get to you in weeks, which really wouldn’t work for you.

 So before you try and call an HVAC service contractor, consider these quick and easy troubleshooting tips first.

 As simple as this may sound, you’ll be surprised how many homeowners call service contractors for emergency repair when their only problem is that they failed to adjust their thermostat at the right temperature setting.
 Check whether yours is at the right setting and adjust as you see fit.
 Do this regularly especially after cleaning as the thermostat could easily get moved when dusting.

 According to HVAC experts, sometimes the problems you are having with your heat pump could easily be fixed by cleaning or replacing your filters.
 If you have non-disposable filters, make sure you’ve cleaned them completely before putting them back.
 If you have disposable filters, have extras at home that will last you for several months so you won’t have to brave the cold and rush to the nearest home depot to purchase a filter.

 If your thermostat is run by batteries instead of being wired to your home’s electrical system, you should remember to replace the batteries when the sign is flashing on your thermostat.
 But if you missed the warning sign and your thermostat suddenly shut down, check the batteries first before calling for a professional HVAC contractor.

 - Find out if your heat pump is receiving electricity